pentandra/lifepreserver/content/blog/introducing-research-cases/index.markdown

   to participate and contribute, whatever the skill level.
 All contributions can be transparently judged based on merit.
-Above all, *research should be fun!* If the fun is not inherent in the research itself, it should at least exist as a feeling of camaradarie among fellow discoverers.
+Above all, *research should be fun!* If the fun is not inherent in the research itself, it should at least exist as a feeling of camaraderie amongst fellow discoverers.
 * Feedback and peer-review need to be introduced much earlier and continue throughout the research process.
 As James Jurin said, 'All reasonings [should be left] to the judgement of the Publick, to whom indeed it properly